International students

 Check our 10 things to help you get started page to find out what steps all students need to complete.

-In this section, you can find information to help you prepare for your journey to Leeds.
-You can also find more information to help you plan your first weeks and how you can make the most of your time in Leeds.
+On this page, you can find information to help you prepare for your journey, plan your first weeks and make the most of your time in Leeds.

 Your visa

-If you require a visa to study in the UK, it’s essential to allow plenty of time to find out what you need to do, apply for the correct visa, or make any changes needed (if you need to extend your visa or your circumstances change).
+If you require a visa to study in the UK, you must allow plenty of time to find out what you need to do, apply for the correct visa or make any changes needed (for example, if you need to extend your visa or your circumstances change).

-If you’re a new student, check this visas and immigration guidance.
+If you’re a new student, read our visas and immigration information.

-If you’re a student who needs to extend or make a change to your visa, visit the your visa page.
+If you currently have a student visa and need to extend or make a change to it, visit the your visa page.

-It’s also important that you’re aware of the responsibilities you must comply with to maintain your permission to study in the UK.
+It’s also important that you’re aware of your student visa responsibilities, which you must comply with to maintain your permission to study in the UK.

-Our admissions team will email your CAS to you after you have accepted your unconditional offer.
-If you are a Masters student it will be issued after you have paid your tuition fee deposit or provided your exemption evidence (for sponsored students).
+Our Admissions team will email your CAS to you after you have accepted your unconditional offer.
+If you’re a Masters student, you’ll also need to have paid your tuition fee deposit or provided your exemption evidence (for sponsored students).

 Applying for your visa